RusticiSoftware/scormcloud-api-v2-client-ruby/docs/ApplicationManagementApi.md

 api_instance = RusticiSoftwareCloudV2::ApplicationManagementApi.new

 opts = {
-  learning_standard: "learning_standard_example", # String | If specified, the request will be scoped to the provided learning standard.
+  learning_standard: 'learning_standard_example', # String | If specified, the request will be scoped to the provided learning standard.
   single_sco: true # BOOLEAN | Required if learningStandard is specified.
 Scopes settings to whether a package has only one SCO or assignable unit within it or not.
 To apply a configuration setting to a learning standard for single and multi-SCO content, it must be set for both scopes.
   include_metadata: false # BOOLEAN |
 }